Business Valuation in Divorce | 9 FAQs You Must Know

 And Who Hires Them?

-The type of people who hire professional valuators can vary depending on the divorce proceedings.
 In some cases, both parties agree to jointly hire a single neutral appraiser to ensure the valuation process is impartial and fair.
+This approach often saves time and cost and can make negotiations more efficient.

 Alternatively, each party may hire their own expert to provide a valuation, especially in contentious divorces where there is significant disagreement over the business’s value.